willmendesneto/ngx-skeleton-loader/README.md

 ## Why skeletons?

+> If you want to get more details about that, please read ["NGX-Skeleton-Loader — States, Animations, Performance, and Accessibility for your Angular App"](https://medium.com/@willmendesneto/ngx-skeleton-loader-states-animations-performance-and-accessibility-for-your-angular-app-ad0fd86da7a5) blog post at Medium

 The idea of this component is make the process transparent and easier.
 So the main point is integrate this component with other tooling process, such as:

 - Server-side rendering;